Constant Content Review: Is Constant Content A Scam?

 No Guarantee Of Income

-One concern I have is that all you do is post articles for sell.
+One concern I have is that all you do is post articles for sale.
 This means there is no guarantee that you’re writing something that someone wants to buy.
 Which seems to me to be kinda of wasteful.
-You can still get requests from buyers, but I’d say they wouldn’t request a specific article from you until they bought one of your others and it preformed well.
+You can still get requests from buyers, but I’d say they wouldn’t request a specific article from you until they bought one of your others and it performed well.

-As long as you price your articles reasonable and write high quality content about interesting topics, you can most likely make some sales, but that isn’t a guaranteed thing.
+As long as you price your articles reasonable and write high-quality content about interesting topics, you can most likely make some sales, but that isn’t a guaranteed thing.

-I was a bit in the dark on how much you need before cashing out, so if you know this please leave a comment.
+I was a bit in the dark on how much you need before cashing out, so if you know this, please leave a comment.
 But from what I could find you need $500 for a wire transfer, which is extremely high. $100 for PayPal, which might not be right, but it’s still really high to me.

 It also sucks that they only pay one time a month and their 35% commission on your article sale seems to be a bit high for my liking.

 I’m honestly not sure why they even offer this anymore.
-Google hates duplicate content and most bloggers/website owners know this.
-When you purchase an article with usage rights the same article could be published on another 100 sites.
+Google hates duplicate content, and most bloggers/website owners know this.
+When you purchase an article with usage rights, the same article could be published on another 100 sites.

-Eventually Google is going to detect this and can even knock rankings for your whole site.
+Eventually, Google is going to detect this and can even knock rankings for your whole site.
 This really isn’t an issue on your end, but I wouldn’t expect many usage rights sales.

 Is Constant Content A Scam?